misternebula/Marshmallow/README.md

 This list will update as more options are added.
 Here is an example of a file :
 ```
 {
-	"name" : "Gallifrey",
+	"Name" : "Gallifrey",
-	"position" : {
+	"Position" : {
 		"x" : 0,
 		"y" : 0,
 		"z" : 10000
 	},
-	"orbitAngle" : 45,
+	"OrbitAngle" : 45,
-	"primaryBody" : "SUN",
+	"PrimaryBody" : "SUN",
-	"isMoon" : false,
+	"IsMoon" : false,
-	"hasSpawnPoint" : true,
+	"HasSpawnPoint" : true,
-	"hasClouds" : true,
+	"HasClouds" : true,
-	"topCloudSize" : 650,
+	"TopCloudSize" : 650,
-	"bottomCloudSize" : 600,
+	"BottomCloudSize" : 600,
+	"AtmoEndSize" : 650,
-	"bottomCloudTint" :
+	"BottomCloudTint" :
 	{
 		"r" : 255,
 		"g" : 0,
 		"b" : 0,
 		"a" : 128
 	},
-	"topCloudTint" :
+	"TopCloudTint" :
 	{
 		"r" : 255,
 		"g" : 0,
 		"b" : 0,
 		"a" : 128
 	},
-	"hasWater" : true,
+	"HasWater" : true,
-	"waterSize" : 401,
+	"WaterSize" : 401,
-	"hasRain" : true,
+	"HasRain" : true,
-	"hasGravity" : true,
+	"HasGravity" : true,
-	"surfaceAcceleration" : 12,
+	"SurfaceAcceleration" : 12,
-	"hasMapMarker" : true,
+	"HasMapMarker" : true,
-	"hasFog" : true,
+	"HasFog" : true,
-	"fogTint" :
+	"FogTint" :
 	{
 		"r" : 255,
 		"g" : 100,
 		"b" : 0,
 		"a" : 128
 	},
-	"fogDensity" : 0.75,
+	"FogDensity" : 0.75,
+	"GroundSize" : 400,
+	"HasGround": true,
+	"LightTint" :
+	"IsTidallyLocked" : false,
+	{
+		"r" : 255,
+		"g" : 0,
+		"b" : 255,
-	"groundSize" : 400
+		"a" : 128
 	}
+}
 ```
 Everything in "Required" is always needed, and so is every tabbed line in an option.
 ### Required :
-- name - The name of the planet.
+- Name - The name of the planet.
-- position - The Vector3 positon of the planet in world space.
+- Position - The Vector3 positon of the planet in world space.
-- orbitAngle - The angle of the orbit.
+- OrbitAngle - The angle of the orbit.
-- primaryBody - The AstroObject ID of the body this planet orbits.
+- PrimaryBody - The AstroObject ID of the body this planet orbits.
-- isMoon - Is the body a moon or not a moon (a planet)?
+- IsMoon - Is the body a moon or not a moon (a planet)?

 ### Optional :
-- hasGround - Set to "true" if you want to have a sphere as a ground.
+- HasGround - Set to "true" if you want to have a sphere as a ground.
-  - groundSize - The size of the ground sphere.
+  - GroundSize - The size of the ground sphere.
-- hasClouds - Set to "true" if you want Giant's Deep-type clouds.
+- HasClouds - Set to "true" if you want Giant's Deep-type clouds.
-  - topCloudSize - The size of the outer sphere of the clouds.
+  - TopCloudSize - The size of the outer sphere of the clouds.
-  - bottomCloudSize - The size of the bumpy clouds underneath the top. *(Check that the bottom clouds are not poking through the top!)*
+  - BottomCloudSize - The size of the bumpy clouds underneath the top. *(Check that the bottom clouds are not poking through the top!)*
-  - topCloudTint - The color of the top clouds.
+  - TopCloudTint - The color of the top clouds.
-  - bottomCloudTint - The color of the bottom clouds.
+  - BottomCloudTint - The color of the bottom clouds.
-- hasWater - Set to "true" if you want water.
+- HasWater - Set to "true" if you want water.
-  - waterSize - Size of the water sphere.
+  - WaterSize - Size of the water sphere.
-- hasRain - Set to "true" if you want it to be raining.
+- HasRain - Set to "true" if you want it to be raining.
-- hasGravity - Set to "true" if you want gravity.
+- HasGravity - Set to "true" if you want gravity.
-  - surfaceAcceleration - Strength of gravity.
+  - SurfaceAcceleration - Strength of gravity.
-- hasMapMarker - Set to "true" if you want the planet name on the map.
+- HasMapMarker - Set to "true" if you want the planet name on the map.
-- hasFog - Set to "true" if you want fog.
+- HasFog - Set to "true" if you want fog.
-  - fogTint - The color of the fog.
+  - FogTint - The color of the fog.
-  - fogDensity - The thickness of the fog. \[0-1]
+  - FogDensity - The thickness of the fog. \[0-1]

 ## Using Marshmallow from other mods :
 Marshmallow uses the fancy API system provided by OWML to allow other mods to communicate with it.
 As this system is currently still being worked on (by me :P), the way the Marshmallow API is used is slightly more annoying than when the system will be finished.